 Canada wildfires again bring more unhealthy air in North America

-Washington (AFP) – Smoke from Canada's wildfires was wreaking havoc on air quality across Ontario and a dozen US states Wednesday, with monitors warning of very unhealthy or emergency conditions facing millions of people, particularly in Detroit and Chicago.
+Chicago (AFP) – Smoke from Canada's worst-ever wildfires was severely impacting air quality Wednesday across Ontario and at least 15 US states, with monitors warning that over one hundred million people face potentially unhealthy conditions.

 Issued on: Modified:

+Chicago, Detroit and Cleveland recorded some of the worst air quality in the United States, with residents told to stay inside or limit outdoor activity as smoke blanketed huge swaths of the country just weeks after communities suffered similar disruptions from Canada's hundreds of active forest fires.

+Canada's most populous city Toronto was a 10 out of 10 -- "high risk" -- on Environment Canada's air quality health index, while Swiss-based monitoring company IQAir pegged it as the worst air quality of any major city in the world.

-Alerts were issued from Ontario, northern Minnesota and Michigan across to New York and down to the southeastern states of North Carolina and Georgia, the latest dangerous air conditions in much of North America's Great Lakes and Mid-Atlantic regions.
+Alerts were issued from Ontario to northern US states Minnesota and Michigan, across to New York and down to the southeastern states of North Carolina and Georgia, the latest dangerous air conditions in much of North America's Great Lakes and Mid-Atlantic regions.

-The air quality alerts come as much of the US South and Midwest wilts under a brutal heat wave that is affecting millions, with the National Weather Service issuing a heat index forecast as high as 115 degrees Fahrenheit (46 Celsius) Wednesday in northern and central Texas.
+The air quality alerts come as much of the US South and Midwest bakes under a brutal heat wave that is affecting several million Americans, with the National Weather Service issuing a heat index forecast as high as 115 degrees Fahrenheit (46 Celsius) Wednesday in northern and central Texas.

-Chicago, whose metropolitan area is home to more than nine million people, posted a "very unhealthy" air quality index of 215 early Wednesday, the US Environmental Protection Agency said on its AirNow app.
+The suburbs of Chicago, whose metropolitan area is home to more than nine million people, posted a "very unhealthy" air quality index, or AQI, of 285 mid-day Wednesday, according to AirNow.

-US President Joe Biden's Air Force One touched down in Chicago Wednesday "through a thick layer of smoke and haze," according to a White House pool report ahead of an economic speech there.
+US President Joe Biden's Air Force One touched down in the Windy City Wednesday "through a thick layer of smoke and haze," according to a White House pool report, ahead of an economic speech there.

-While the Detroit area, with 4.3 million people, recorded the nation's worst air quality with an AQI touching 306 or "hazardous."

-An AQI of 301 or above reflects "emergency conditions" that are likely to affect everyone, according to the EPA.
+He then flew by presidential helicopter on a short trip to the speech location, offering a bird's-eye view of the dangerous air conditions.

 "Air Quality in Chicago is still very unhealthy today.
 Please limit time outdoors," Chicago's emergency management office post on Twitter.